 - El Matador State Beach: It might take you more than an hour to drive there, but the caves and rock formations will make up for it on a sunny day.

 Personally, I cannot keep up with all of the teams in this city.
 On the other hand, sports fans are never bored in between seasons.
 Catch a game while you’re in town!

 L.A.
 Dodgers: Baseball season will be in full swing (pun intended).
 Visit the team’s official site for tickets and the schedule of games.
 Compare ticket prices on Stubhub.

 - L.A.
 Clippers and L.A.
 Lakers: Los Angeles has two men’s basketball teams, which increases your chances of attending a playoff game if you are willing to spend a pretty penny; however, I predict only one team will make it to the playoffs...

 - L.A.
 Sparks: Luckily, the WNBA season starts in May so that we can get our basketball fix.
 Visit their official website for ticket information and the season schedule.

 - Quick note: all of these teams play at the Staples Center near the L.A.
 Convention Center.

 This blog post is meant as a starting point and quick reference.
 Please do not feel restricted or overwhelmed by the possibilities.
 For those who like to plan ahead, I recommend booking one or two activities ahead of time; more than two events might be difficult to schedule if you don’t know the lay of the land.
 If the weeks leading up to the conference leave you with little time to plan, you can always visit the hospitality booth at the conference.
 The beauty of Los Angeles is that there is always something to do, whether meticulously planned or spontaneously chosen.
 Enjoy!

-Kelly Zuniga is J-1 exchange visitor counselor at the University of California-Los Angeles and the Local Arrangements Team (LAT) communications chair for the NAFSA 2017 Annual Conference & Expo.
+Kelly Zuniga is a J-1 exchange visitor counselor at the University of California-Los Angeles (UCLA) and the Local Arrangements Team (LAT) communications chair for the NAFSA 2017 Annual Conference & Expo.